 - shredded carrots

-- pitted dates – great as a natural sweetener and for quick energy
+- pitted dates – great as a natural sweetener and for quick energy (also a great ingredient in this vegan trail mix recipe)

 - oats – longer lasting energy